fidelepalouki/google_cloud_architect/1_Google_Cloud_Platform_Fundamentals__Core_Infrastructure.md

 - Subnets can expand across multiple zones within a region.
 They have a regional scope.

 - Use VPC Peering to interconnect network in GCP project
-- Use Shared VPC to share network, or individual subnets, with other GCP protectsf
+- Use Shared VPC to share network, or individual subnets, with other GCP protects

 ### Compute Engine